hashdist/hashdist/doc/source/core.rst

 A set of conventions and utilities are present to help build scripts.

-Build prefix:
+Dependency injection
+''''''''''''''''''''

+Builds should never reach out and detect settings or software (except for very special bootstrapping packages), they should always get the artifacts of all dependencies injected through ``build.json``.

+This is largely something we cannot enforce and where one relies on sane use of the system.

+(Nix builds its own toolchain in order to strictly enforce this, we consider that a too high cost to pay.)

+Temporary build profiles
+''''''''''''''''''''''''

-    If one calls ``hdist makebuildprofile build.json``, then ``build.json`` is parsed and a prefix-environment created containing all listed dependencies, whose path is then printed to standard output.
+If one calls ``hdist makebuildprofile build.json``, then ``build.json`` is parsed and a profile environment created containing all build dependencies, whose path is then printed to standard output.
+Thus one can hand a single set of paths to ones scripts rather than one path per dependency.

+This isn't necesarrily a recommended mode of working, but "practicality beats purity".
+If it's equally easy to pass in all dependencies explicitly to the configuration phase, then please do that.

+Sandboxing
+''''''''''

+By setting ``LD_PRELOAD`` it is possible to override ``libc.so`` and filter all filesystem calls in order to create a sandbox and make sure that the build does not read from ``/usr`` (or anywhere outside the Hashdist store, except through symlinks), which would indicate that the build reaches out to pull stuff it shouldn't.
+The Grand Unified Builder (GUB) takes this approach.

+We may provide a ``hdist sandbox`` command to do this.
+One may either want to turn that one for debugging, or all the time.
+One may have to create wrappers scripts around ``gcc`` etc. to set up sandboxing since some build tools like waf and scons like to control all the environment variables during the build.

 Profile tools